WatsaponJangsanit/test_software_engineer/README.md

    The results will appear according to the number of sweeps(34 times)
    And create .gif file of all sweeps.

-5. On the same CMD
+5. Open CMD on your git clone local
    Type "python mapping.py" to run the task5 file
    The results will be Mapping.csv file and Detected edge Image